(But we never going to survive unless

 Attilia Fattori Franchini is an independent curator and writer based between London and Milan.
 She is co-founder of the non-profit platform bubblebyte.org and Opening Times and contributes essays and reviews to international publications such as Mousse, CURA., Flash Art International and other magazines.
 She is the curator of BMW Open Work by Frieze, Curva Blu, a residency project in Favignana, Sicily, the Emergent section of miart, Milan and will direct the next edition of the Termoli Art Prize, Italy.
 Recent projects include Could you visit me in dreams? as part of curated_by 2018, Vienna; Red Lake at Point Centre for Contemporary Art, Nicosia, 2018; ARS17+ at Kiasma, Museum, Helsinki, 2017; Céu Torto, Boatos Fine Arts, São Paulo, 2017; Europe and the Bull at LambdaLambdaLambda, Pristina, 2016; Kuvat Academy of Fine Arts, Helsinki, 2015; Bold Tendencies 2015, London; HAND by Create, Barbican Center, London, 2013. attiliaff.com

 Carolina Ongaro is an independent curator based in London.
 She holds an MFA in Curating from Goldsmiths, University of London.
 She is co-founder and co-director of Jupiter Woods, an exhibition space, residency programme and research and studio facility established in 2014 in in South-East London.
 She has here been initiating artists’ residencies, exhibitions and long-term projects, collectively and individually.
-She is currently Curator for Northern Sustainable Futures, a newly founded platform for art and sustainability in the Swedish Lapland.
+She currently collaborates with Northern Sustainable Futures, a newly founded platform for art and sustainability in the Swedish Lapland.
 She often works on a collaborative and conversational basis with a focus on the cross-pollination of disciplines and practices.
 Recent projects include The Ol ‘Switcheroo – with artists Sophie Jung, Rebecca Lennon, Sarah Duffy at Jupiter Woods, London and Rose Bouquet at Marselleria, Milan. jupiterwoods.com